ShangtongZhang/ShangtongZhang.github.io/courses/advanced_rl.md

 You are expected to be comfortable with reading and writing proofs involving linear algebra and probability.
 You are **NOT** expected to know RL.
 We will make sure you can catch up even if you do not know RL before.
+You will be able to catch up with most RL papers easily and be well prepared to do research in RL after this course.

 - Instructor: [Shangtong Zhang](/)
 - Location: TBA